 California Point System

 The California DMV utilizes a point system to grade your driving record.
-Everyone starts with a clean record, but you will get points added for each violation you are cited for.
-The following are examples of what can cause you to accumulate points on your driving record.
+Everyone starts with a clean record, but you will get points added to your California driver’s license for each violation you are cited for.
+The following are examples of what can cause an increase in the point count on your driving record.

 - Moving violations.
 (Traffic tickets)